TheOnliestMattastic/TheOnliestMattastic.github.io/README.md

 - City College of New York, Jan 2023
 - Summa Cum Laude, GPA 4.0
 - Dean's List, all semesters
-- Goodman Funds Poetry Award, faculty-selected honor for literay merit
+- Goodman Funds Poetry Award, a faculty-selected honor for literary merit

-### Associate of Arts in English with a concentration in Creative Writing
+### Associate of Arts in English with a Concentration in Creative Writing
 - City College of Southern Nevada, Dec 2017
-- High Honors (GPA 4.0)
+- High Honors, GPA 4.0
-- Dean's List (all semesters)
+- Dean's List, all semesters